 End-to-end cold email outreach orchestration.
-Handles goal alignment, lead selection from Supabase, sequence design, email generation (via email-drafting), campaign setup in the user's chosen outreach tool, and logging.
-Tool-agnostic — supports Smartlead (default), Instantly, Lemlist, Apollo, or manual CSV export.
+Handles goal alignment, lead ingestion from any source (CSV, paste, CRM export, database), sequence design, email generation, campaign setup in the user's chosen outreach tool, and launch.
+Tool-agnostic — supports Smartlead (full MCP automation), Instantly, Lemlist, Apollo, or manual CSV export.

 npx gooseworks install --claude # Then in your agent: /gooseworks <prompt> --skill cold-email-outreach

 The final mile of the outbound pipeline.
-Takes qualified leads from Supabase, builds email sequences using the email-drafting skill, loads campaigns into the user's chosen outreach tool, and logs everything back to Supabase.
+Takes leads from wherever the user has them, builds email sequences, loads campaigns into the user's chosen outreach tool, and launches.

 Tool-agnostic: Asks the user which outreach platform they use.
 Defaults to Smartlead if they have MCP tools configured.
 Falls back to CSV export for any other tool or manual workflow.